Red Blood, Black Sand

 Summary of Red Blood, Black Sand Summary of Red Blood, Black Sand Reviews for Red Blood, Black Sand An Excerpt from Red Blood, Black Sand

-When Chuck Tatum began Marine boot camp, he was just a smart-aleck teenager eager to serve his country.
-Little did he know that he would be training under a living legend of the Corps—Medal of Honor recipient John Basilone, who had almost single-handedly fought off a Japanese force of three thousand on Guadalcanal.
+When Charlie Tatum entered Camp Pendleton to begin Marine boot camp, he was just a smart-aleck teenager eager to serve his country.
+Little did he know that he would be training under the watchful eyes of a living legend of the Corps—Congressional Medal of Honor winner John Basilone, who had almost-single-handedly fought off a Japanese force of 3,000 on Guadalcanal, and survived.

-It was from Basilone and other sergeants that Tatum would learn how to fight like a Marine and act like a man—skills he would need when he hit the black sand of Iwo Jima with thirty thousand other Marines.
+It was from Basilone andother "Old Breed" sergeantsthat Tatum would learn how to fight like a Marine and act like a man, as he went through the hell of boot camp to the raucous port of Pearl Harbor with its gambling, gals, and tattoos, to the island of death itself, where he hit the black sand of Iwo Jima with 30,000 other Marines in the climactic battle of the Pacific Theater.

 Red Blood, Black Sand is the story of Chuck’s two weeks in hell, where he would watch his hero, Basilone, fall, where the enemy stalked the night, where snipers haunted the day, and where Chuck would see his friends whittled away in an eardrum-shattering, earth-shaking, meat grinder of a battle.